Curtiss SBC Helldiver: French Navy

 Several neutrality acts had been passed by the U.S. Congress and signed into law and the Neutrality Act of 1939 allowed for arms trade with belligerent nations (Great Britain and France) on a "cash-and-carry" basis.
 "Cash and carry" allowed the sale of materiel to belligerents, as long as the recipients arranged for the transport using their own ships or planes and paid immediately in cash.
 Because of this provision, the U.S. could not fly military aircraft into Canada; they had to land in the U.S. and be towed across the Canada–US border.
 The 50 aircraft were to fly from Buffalo, New York to Houlton Airport, Maine via Burlington, Vermont and Augusta, Maine.
 Houlton Airport, Maine, was on the Canada–US border and local farmers used their tractors to tow the planes into New Brunswick, Canada, where the Canadians closed the Woodstock highway so that aircraft could use it as a runway and fly to RCAF Station Dartmouth.

 The 50 SBC-4s were to fly to RCAF Station Dartmouth in groups of three.
-One of the first groups that left encountered rain and fog while flying between Buffalo and Albany, New York and one of the aircraft crashed.
+One of the first groups that left encountered rain and fog while flying between Buffalo and Albany, New York, and one of the aircraft crashed.
 The remaining 49 aircraft were successfully flown to Nova Scotia to be loaded onto Béarn and the light cruiser Jeanne d'Arc.
-Because of space limitations, only 44 of the SBC-4s could be carried on FR Béarn; because she also had 25 Stinson Model HW-75s (also known as Stinson 105s), 17 Curtiss H75-A1s (U.S. Army Air Corps P-36 and six Brewster F2A-2 Buffalos for the Belgian Air Force.
-The Jeanne d'Arc carried 14 crated, unassembled aircraft, eight Stinson Model HW-75s and six Curtiss H75-A1s.
+Because of space limitations, only 44 of the SBC-4s could be carried on FR Béarn; she also had 25 Stinson Model HW-75s (also known as Stinson 105s), 17 Curtiss H75-A1s (U.S. Army Air Corps P-36) and six Brewster F2A-2 Buffalos for the Belgian Air Force.
+The Jeanne d'Arc carried 14 crated, unassembled aircraft: eight Stinson Model HW-75s and six Curtiss H75-A1s.

 The two ships sailed from Halifax on 16 June 1940 bound for Brest, France.
-Two days later, Brest fell into German hands and both ships were ordered to Fort-de-France, Martinique, French West Indies, an island in the Lesser Antilles in the eastern Caribbean Sea.
+Two days later, Brest fell into German hands and both ships were ordered to Fort-de-France, Martinique, French West Indies, an island in the Lesser Antilles, in the eastern Caribbean Sea.
 They arrived on 27 June, five days after France surrendered to the Germans.
 The SBC-4s were unloaded and rolled to a field at the Pointe des Sables region and stored in the open.
 Under tropical climatic conditions, the aircraft stored in the open were slowly rotting and were no longer airworthy and were eventually scrapped.